-The "2024-2025 Child Welfare Services" settlement is based on child welfare expenditures made from October 1, 2024, through September 30, 2025, claimed by March 31, 2026.
-The amount a district dedicates out of its FFFS allocation for Title XX below 200% child welfare services, EAF child welfare services, and child welfare TANF direct services will be applied to eligible expenditures claimed by March 31, 2026.
-Other available federal funds for the child welfare services settlement include Independent Living, Title IV-E, Title IV-B subpart 1 and 2, and Title XX where the expenditure has been deemed eligible.
-After the appropriate federal funding is applied against the district's expenditures for these services from October 1, 2024, through September 30, 2025, that are claimed by March 31, 2026, these expenditures are eligible for 62% state share reimbursement, subject to the threshold and performance or outcome-based provisions for preventive services.
+The "FFY 2025-2026 Child Welfare Services" settlement is based on child welfare expenditures made from October 1, 2025, through September 30, 2026, claimed by March 31, 2027.
+The amount a district dedicates out of its FFFS allocation for Title

+XX below 200% child welfare services.
+EAF child welfare services, and child welfare TANF direct services will be applied to eligible expenditures claimed by March 31, 2027.
+Other available federal funds for the child welfare services settlement include Chafee Independent Living, Title IV-E, Title IV-B subpart 1 and 2, and Title XX where the expenditure has been deemed eligible.
+After the appropriate federal funding is applied against the district's expenditures for these services from October 1, 2025, through September 30, 2026, that are claimed by March 31, 2027, these expenditures are eligible for 62% state share reimbursement, subject to the threshold and performance or outcome-based provisions for preventive services.

-7. Foster Care Services
+Foster Care Services

+a.
 EAF JD/PINS (Foster Care/Tuition)

-A district may use a portion of its FFFS allocation for expenditures for the care, maintenance, supervision, and tuition of JDs and PINS who are placed in residential programs operated by authorized agencies and who are eligible for EAF.
+A district may use a portion of its FFFS allocation for expenditures for the care. maintenance, supervision, and tuition of JDs and PINS who are placed in residential programs operated by authorized agencies and who are eligible for EAF.
 These expenditures may be made under the PRWORA's "grandfather" provisions that allow payments for programs previously paid for under the Title IV-A program in effect in 1995.
 Payments under the FFFS allocation for JDs and PINS in foster care are only eligible for cases authorized as EAF pursuant to the instructions in the OCFS Eligibility Manual for Child Welfare Programs, Chapter 2.
-The nonfederal share of these EAF JD/PINS expenditures may not be counted towards TANF-MOE.
-Any 2024-2025 FFFS funds dedicated to EAF JD/PINS foster care and tuition are to be used to reimburse expenditures made from October 1, 2024, through September 30, 2025, and claimed by March 31, 2026.
-After March 31, 2026, no changes to the amounts of FFFS allocation dedicated to EAF JD/PINS foster care and tuition can be made.
+The non-federal share of these EAF JD/PINS expenditures may not be counted towards TANF-MOE.
+Any FFY 2025-2026 FFFS funds dedicated to EAF JD/PINS foster care and tuition are to be used to reimburse expenditures made from October 1, 2025, through September 30, 2026, and claimed by March 31, 2027.
+After March 31, 2027, no changes to the amounts of FFFS allocation dedicated to EAF JD/PINS foster care and tuition can be made.

 Part K of Chapter 57, Laws of 2020 enacted PINS reform.
-Effective January 1, 2021, there is no state funding for PINS pre-dispositional or post-dispositional placements.
+Child welfare state share is not available for PINS pre-dispositional or post-dispositional placements.